zexhuang/LMSeg/README.md

 ## Abstract

 Semantic segmentation of large-scale 3D landscape meshes is critical for geospatial analysis in complex environments, yet existing approaches face persistent challenges of scalability, end-to-end trainability, and accurate segmentation of small and irregular objects.
 To address these issues, we introduce the BudjBim Wall (BBW) dataset, a large-scale annotated mesh dataset derived from high-resolution LiDAR scans of the UNESCO World Heritage-listed Budj Bim cultural landscape in Victoria, Australia.
 The BBW dataset captures historic dry-stone wall structures that are difficult to detect under vegetation occlusion, supporting research in underrepresented cultural heritage contexts.
 Building on this dataset, we propose LMSeg, a deep graph message-passing network for semantic segmentation of large-scale meshes.
 LMSeg employs a barycentric dual graph representation of mesh faces and introduces the Geometry Aggregation+ (GA+) module, a learnable softmax-based operator that adaptively combines neighborhood features and captures high-frequency geometric variations.
 A hierarchical–local dual pooling integrates hierarchical and local geometric aggregation to balance global context with fine-detail preservation.
-Experiments on two large-scale benchmarks—SUM (urban) and BBW (natural)—show that LMSeg achieves 75.1\% mIoU on SUM and 62.4\% mIoU on BBW with only 2.4M parameters, outperforming strong point- and graph-based baselines.
-In particular, LMSeg excels on small-object classes (e.g., vehicles, high vegetation) and successfully detects dry-stone walls in dense natural environments.
+Experiments on three large-scale benchmarks (SUM, H3D, and BBW) show that LMSeg achieves 75.1% mIoU on SUM, 78.4% O.A. on H3D, and 62.4% mIoU on BBW, using only 2.4M lightweight parameters and outperforming strong point- and graph-based baselines.
+In particular, LMSeg demonstrates accurate segmentation across both urban and natural scenes—capturing small-object classes such as vehicles and high vegetation in complex city environments, while also reliably detecting dry-stone walls in dense, occluded rural landscapes.
 Together, the BBW dataset and LMSeg provide a practical and extensible method for advancing 3D mesh segmentation in cultural heritage, environmental monitoring, and urban applications.

 ## Netowrk Architecture of LMSeg